Doubleday Broadcasting: Corporate changes and further expansion

 In April 1974, Gary Stevens, vice president and general manager of KRIZ, was appointed vice president and general manager of KDWB.
 Two years later, he was promoted to senior vice president for research and development of Doubleday Broadcasting.
 In December 1977, Stevens replaced David Scribner as president of Doubleday Broadcasting.
+(Note: Scribner bought KIDN, Pueblo, Colorado, in November 1979, for $780,000.)

-In April 1974, Doubleday applied to the FCC to acquire the license of KWK in St. Louis, Missouri, from bankruptcy trustee Curtis L. Mann for $630,000 as part of its continued expansion.
+In April 1974, Doubleday applied to the Federal Communications Commission (FCC) to acquire the license of KWK in St. Louis, Missouri, from bankruptcy trustee Curtis L. Mann for $630,000 as part of its continued expansion.
 Government approval of the acquisition was delayed until August 1976, pending grant of the KWK license renewal application and removal of a competing application to operate on the frequency.

 In September 1974, Doubleday sold KDBC-TV (formerly KROD-TV) to Portal Communications, a subsidiary of Evening Post Publishing, for $5 million.
 With this, Doubleday exited the television market.
 In July 1976, Doubleday acquired an FM companion to KDWB from Fairchild Minnesota for $800,000: WYOO-FM, licensed to the Twin Cities suburb of Richfield, Minnesota.
 The call sign was changed to KDWB-FM.
 In July 1978, Doubleday sold KRIZ to Family Life Broadcasting System for $700,000.
 In October 1978, Doubleday sold its San Antonio stations: KITE was sold to Lone Star Radio for $750,000.
 KITE-FM was sold to Lotus Texas for $750,000.

-In February 1979, Doubleday acquired an FM companion to KWK from Charles H. Norman for $2M: WGNU-FM, licensed to Granite City, Illinois.
-The call sign was changed to WWWK(FM), and later, KWK-FM.
-In July 1980, Doubleday acquired WBFG(FM) of Detroit from Trinity Broadcasting for $8.25 million, a record price for an FM station.
+In February 1979, Doubleday acquired an FM companion to KWK from Charles H. Norman for $2 million: WGNU-FM, licensed to Granite City, Illinois.
+The call sign was changed to WWWK, and later, KWK-FM.
+(Note: Doubleday engaged in a protracted legal battle for the call sign "KWK-FM", to align with KWK.
+The FCC declined to grant the call sign change on the grounds that Granite City was not contiguous to St. Louis, since it was located across the Mississippi River, the K/W call sign demarcation.
+The federal appellate court reversed the FCC, noting the Commission had granted many similar exceptions to the rule in the past.)
+In July 1980, Doubleday acquired WBFG of Detroit from Trinity Broadcasting for $8.25 million, a record price for an FM station.
 The company hailed the purchase as a first step of an asserted effort to double the size of its broadcast holdings, aiming at the top ten media markets.
-The call sign was changed to WLLZ(FM).
+The call sign was changed to WLLZ.
 In December 1981, Doubleday sold KHOW to Metromedia for $15 million.
 This marked the sale of the last of the original Trigg-Vaughn stations.
 Also in December 1981, Doubleday acquired WAVA-FM, Arlington, Virginia, from WAVA for $8 million.
-In March 1982, Doubleday acquired WTFM(FM) of Lake Success, New York, from Friendly Frost for $8.7 million.
-The call sign was changed to WAPP(FM).
+In March 1982, Doubleday acquired WTFM of Lake Success, New York, from Friendly Frost for $8.7 million.
+The call sign was changed to WAPP.